inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Tip 2:** Non-numerical means that a free text target has been set.

-**Tip 3:** If cannot be completed this means there is not enough data.
-This is often due to a patient being newly admitted or having been off the unit for some time e.g. for imaging or a scan
+**Tip 3:** If a bed is labeled 'incomplete data' this means there is not enough data.
+This often means a patient is a new CCU admission or has been away from the unit for some time e.g. for imaging or a procedure